Historic Architectural Review Board (HARB) Considers T-Zone Project on Historic Property

 Under the City’s Zoning Ordinance (Section 48-972 and 48-794), applications for alteration of designated historic structures built during or before 1910 must be submitted to the Historic Architecture Review Board (HARB) for review and advice.
 The house at 258 N. Washington Street was built soon after the land was purchased in 1873 by Well Forbes, a City Council Member in 1875 and 1876.
 Mr. Forbes originally owned most of the land along N. Washington Street between Columbia and Park Avenue.
 The O’Bannons purchased the house in 1933 and held it until it was acquired by Historic Falls Church in 1977.
 A portion of the property was subsequently sold to the Park Washington Project to erect townhouse style office buildings.

 During deliberations on the T-Zone changes in 2023, the Planning Commission, Mayor David Tarter, and Council Member David Snyder all recommended that historic properties be removed from the T-1 zoning category to protect them from future dense development.
-HARB and the Historical Commission asked for an opportunity to review the proposes zoning changes and to offer advice with regard to the historic properties; they were not afforded that opportunity.
+HARB and the Historical Commission asked for an opportunity to review the proposed zoning changes and to offer advice with regard to the historic properties; they were not afforded that opportunity.

 However, as proposed by Commissioner Friedlander, the Planning Commission recommended at its September 6, 2023 meeting that staff “initiate a zoning map amendment for the Washington Street T-Zone districts including those identified with historic structures to another type of Transitional Zone, be it T-2 or another more suitable district set forth in the Small Area Plan for those locations.”